 Power Price Forecasting: Start With the Weather

-“In Norway, you have many mountains, so when it rains you can see the inflow in the rivers one hour later,” he says.
-“But in Sweden, where you have forests covered in moss, when the rain falls, the water gets absorbed in the ground and doesn’t run into the rivers right away.”
+“In Norway, we have many mountains, so when it rains we can see the inflow in the rivers one hour later,” he says.
+“But in Sweden, where the forests are covered in moss, when the rain falls, the water gets absorbed in the ground and doesn’t run into the rivers right away.”

-Through the years, Tor Reier has become an expert in temperatures, water flow, and hydro reservoirs because in his native Norway 90% of the energy comes from hydropower.
+Through the years, Tor Reier Lilleholt has become an expert in temperatures, water flow, and hydro because in his native Norway 90% of the energy comes from hydropower.

 “Big hydro producers such as Statkraft take snowfall seriously.
 In winter, they go out with snowmobiles, inspect the snow and calculate the energy that’s in there.
 You have snow that is light and with no energy, and heavy snow containing a lot of water that will give you more energy.”